For my 1st trip overseas to Europe I read and researched like never before.

 You can only go so far before you come to a dead end and face nothing but water.

-The “city bus” is a Vaporetti and that takes you across the water to places you can’t reach on foot.
+The “city bus” is a Vaporetti and that takes you to places you can’t reach on foot.

-I could definitely see this as being a very interesting/challenging way of life during huge storms; but I was there on a nice, hot, humid day and the weather was great.
+I could definitely see this as being a very challenging way of life during huge storms.

 It was a treat every time I had to take a Vaporetti somewhere.